mcherep/recreatingthepast/README.md

-# MAS.S62 Recreating the Past by Zach Lieberman
+# MAS.S62 Recreating the Past

-This repository contains all the OpenFrameworks applications to recreate a piece for each different artist seen in class.
+This repository contains all the OpenFrameworks and p5js applications to recreate pieces for each different artist seen in class.

 ## Vera Molnár